 Bacula uses its wide array of tools and abilities to backup, protect and restore large amounts of Linux-based data.
 Surprisingly enough, Bacula as a system is both user-friendly and highly customizable – in fact, it can be considered one of the most customizable backup solutions available anywhere.

-Here are some of the benefits of using Bacula backup software as your backup solution for Linux-based systems:
+Here are some of the benefits of using Bacula backup and restore software as your backup solution for Linux-based systems:

 - A wide variety of possible backup levels and techniques, including full, differential, incremental, virtual full and more